Quik App

 Overview

-I was initially brought in to review early designs.
-Following my feedback, the founders engaged me to redesign the product end-to-end within a tight timeframe.
+I was initially brought in to review the early designs.
+The founders liked what I had to say and engaged me to redesign the product end-to-end, within a tight three to four week timeframe.

-I owned the full product design process, including UX flows, system logic, UI design, and component creation, transforming an incomplete and inconsistent product into a structured, scalable experience.
+I owned the full product design process: UX flows, system logic, UI design, and component creation.
+The goal was to transform an incomplete, inconsistent product into something structured, scalable, and trustworthy enough to launch.

 The Context